CdrikPxL/RetroDiction/README.md

 </details>

 #### System Logos
 All System Logos are from viking's excellent Silver Ring Clear Logos Set.
 Exceptions are listed seperately below.
-Original dimensions of logos (set) was 1506x756, they were downsized to 320x161 for this theme.
+Original dimensions of logos was 1506x756, they were downsized to 320x161 for this theme.

 <details>
   <summary>Expand System Logo Credits</summary>